sdemchenko/kyiv-table-tennis/schedule_en.md

 * 12:00 pm - 2:15 pm.
 Sports School #23.
 A ladder competition.
 * 03:00 pm.
 DBK-4 Sports Complex.
 A ladder competition.
 * 03:00 pm.
 "Volia". 🏆 A 0-40 ranking tournament.
+  * The tournament is often cancelled due to lack of votes.
 * 03:00 pm.
 "Orion". 🏆 A 0-300 Orion ranking tournament.
 * 03:00 pm.
 "Orion". 🏆 A 0-10 ranking tournament.
 * 04:00 pm - 06:00 pm.
 "Pechersk".
 A ladder competition.